mattst/sublime-single-trailing-new-line/README.md

     { "keys": ["ctrl+whatever"], "command": "single_trailing_new_line" }

-There are now so many Sublime Text packages available that key conflicts are commonplace, it is therefore best for users to decide their own keys for small plugins like this one.
+There are now so many Sublime Text packages available that key conflicts are commonplace, it is therefore best for users to decide their own keys for small packages like this one.

 Not sure?
 You could try: `"ctrl+k", "ctrl+n"` (which is not in use on my system).